 Please, no 'peanuts' when packaging of your sword.

-To eliminate damage to your sword while it is in transit, please avoid using sub-standard packaging or light weight paper tubes normally meant for engineering plans & calendars.
-We don't want our P.O. carrier seriously cut by a improperly packaged sword.
+To eliminate damage to your sword while it is in transit, avoid using sub-standard packaging or light weight round paper tubes normally meant for engineering plans or calendars.
+We don't want our P.O. carrier seriously cut by a poorly packaged sword.
 For your benefit, avoid using heavy plastic pipe because the weight will cost an arm & a leg to mail.